Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 offsetted with the storage key of the logic unit, or you can use the same approach again and split logic into more units.

-With that approach, you can order your units as you wish.
+With this approach, you can order your units as you wish.
 You can add/remove/swap logic units and don't worry about storage layout because each logic unit will have its space in the blockchain's storage.
 If storage keys are unique, those spaces don't overlap.